Qeteshpony/BratwurstPower/README.md

 | RV2 | Calibration Potentiometer for the USB1 power supply. |
 | RV3 | Calibration Potentiometer for the USB2 power supply. |
 | RV4 | Calibration Potentiometer for the EXT power supply. |

+### Software

+Example software to control and monitor this device with Home Assistant can be found [here](https://github.com/Qeteshpony/BratwurstPower.py).